camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 ## Ingress Configuration

-Before exposing services outside the cluster, we need an ingress component.
+Before exposing services outside the cluster, we need an Ingress component.
 Here's how you can configure it:

 <Tabs queryString="current-ingress">
   <TabItem value="kubernetes-ingress" label="Using Kubernetes Ingress" default>